Elite Hotel

 Elite Hotel is the third studio album by American country music artist Emmylou Harris, released in 1975.
 Elite Hotel was Harris' second album to be released in 1975, preceded by the widely acclaimed Pieces of the Sky.
-Elite Hotel surpassed it on the Billboard charts, becoming Harris' first #1 country album.
-The album yielded two #1 country singles: "Together Again" and Harris' version of the Patsy Cline hit "Sweet Dreams", and "One of These Days" made it to the #3 spot.
-A performance of the Beatles' "Here, There and Everywhere" entered the pop charts at #65.
+Elite Hotel surpassed it on the Billboard charts, becoming Harris' first number one country album.
+The album yielded two number one country singles: "Together Again" and Harris' version of the Patsy Cline hit "Sweet Dreams".
+The song "One of These Days" made it to the number three spot.
+A performance of the Beatles' "Here, There and Everywhere" entered the pop charts at number 65.
 Harris' eclectic musical tastes were reflected in her choice of material by Hank Williams, The Beatles, Gram Parsons and Buck Owens.
 Harris' vocals on the album earned her the Grammy Award for Best Country Vocal Performance, Female.

 The cover photograph was taken by Tom Wilkes at 2259 Inyo Street, Mojave, California.